Communication: Animals

-There are huge differences between species concerning what functions communication plays, how much it is realized, and the behavior through which they communicate.
+There are large differences between species concerning what functions communication plays, how much it is realized, and the behavior used to communicate.
 Common functions include the fields of courtship and mating, parent-offspring relations, social relations, navigation, self-defense, and territoriality.
 One part of courtship and mating consists in identifying and attracting potential mates.
-This can happen through songs, like grasshoppers and crickets, chemically through pheromones, like moths, and through visual messages by flashing light, like fireflies.
-For many species, the offspring depends for its survival on the parent.
+This can happen through various means.
+Grasshoppers and crickets communicate acoustically by using songs, moths rely on chemical means by releasing pheromones, and fireflies send visual messages by flashing light.
+For some species, the offspring depends on the parent for its survival.
 One central function of parent-offspring communication is to recognize each other.
 In some cases, the parents are also able to guide the offspring's behavior.

 Social animals, like chimpanzees, bonobos, wolves, and dogs, engage in various forms of communication to express their feelings and build relations.
-Navigation concerns the movement through space in a purposeful manner, e.g. to locate food, avoid enemies, and follow a colleague.
+Communication can aid navigation by helping animals move through their environment in a purposeful way, e.g. to locate food, avoid enemies, and follow other animals.
 In bats, this happens through echolocation, i.e. by sending auditory signals and processing the information from the echoes.
-Bees are another often-discussed case in this respect since they perform a dance to indicate to other bees where flowers are located.
+Bees are another often-discussed case in this respect since they perform a type of dance to indicate to other bees where flowers are located.
 In regard to self-defense, communication is used to warn others and to assess whether a costly fight can be avoided.
-Another function of communication is to mark and claim certain territories used for food and mating.
+Another function of communication is to mark and claim territories used for food and mating.
 For example, some male birds claim a hedge or part of a meadow by using songs to keep other males away and attract females.

 Two competing theories in the study of animal communication are nature theory and nurture theory.
 Their conflict concerns to what extent animal communication is programmed into the genes as a form of adaptation rather than learned from previous experience as a form of conditioning.
-To the degree that it is learned, it usually happens through imprinting, i.e. as a form of learning that only happens in a certain phase and is then mostly irreversible.
+To the degree that it is learned, it usually happens through imprinting, i.e. as a form of learning that only occurs in a certain phase and is then mostly irreversible.